sybrew/the-seo-framework/readme.txt

 	* **Removed:**
 		* `noodp` and all its settings.
 The DMOZ project that it influenced is no longer available nor used.
 		* Sitemaps timestamp format option.
 It will be converted to the new global timestamp format option upon upgrade.
+		* Polylang URL enhancements and compatibility file.
+It now works without them.
+		* WPML URL enhancements.
+It now works without these.
+		* qTranslate X URL enhancements and compatibility file.
+It now works without them.
+		* Donncha Domain Mapping URL generation enhancements and compatibility file.
+They're no longer needed.
+		* WPMUdev Mapping URL generation enhancements and compatibility file.
+Be sure to set a preferred canonical scheme.
 	* **Fixed:**
 		/
 		* XSL stylesheet no longer prepends query arguments, but instead appends them.
 This fixes, for example, issues when using WPML query string parameters.